gsmart2k/smarttech/Readme.md

-A demo trial for git learning !
+# smarttech New file !